-For example:

-• unauthorised uses or development, which would be likely to receive planning permission.
+For example: unauthorised uses or development, which would be likely to receive planning permission.

-Response time - site inspection action / site visit within 10 working days
+Initial response: site inspection within 10 working days

 - 4.3 Breaches of planning conditions will be dealt with in accordance with the above priorities. - 4.4 The Development Manager will determine within which category an alleged breach falls.